 Then the Barred Owl broadcast will play for 20 seconds.
 This will be followed by a two-minute silent listening period.
 Then the Barred Owl broadcast will be repeated, followed by another two-minute silent listening period.
-This Barred Owl broadcast is repeated 2 more times, with a silent listening period between each broadcast.
-Again, record any owls heard or seen during each of these listening periods.
 A beep marks the end of the broadcast after the final two-minute listening period.